Bishop of Samogitia

-Bishops of Samogitia, Samogitian diocese (now a part of Lithuania) from 1417 to 1926.
+The following is a list of the bishops of Samogitia, who administered the Diocese of Samogitia (now a part of Lithuania) from 1417 to 1926.

 The seat of the diocese was in Varniai/Medininkai until 1864, when it was moved to Kaunas.
-It was liquidated in 1926 by Pope Pius XI when the archdiocese of Kaunas was created.
+It was promoted in 1926 as Archdiocese by Pope Pius XI with the new name of archdiocese of Kaunas.
+The first Samogitian Cathedral is now in the territory of Diocese of Telšiai.